MPTCP-smartphone-thesis/uitests/README.md

 You should remove the lockscreen and not have a too short timeout before going to the sleep mode.
 If you decide to reboot the phone at the end of the script (`REBOOT` variable), do not lock the SIM card.

-You also need to install Multipath Control app, Busybox (and install binaries) and setup SSHTunnel to have a MPTCP proxy.
+You also need to install Multipath Control app, Busybox (and install binaries) and setup SSHTunnel or ShadowSocks to have a MPTCP capable proxy.
 Note that you can disable the support of MPTCP in `launch_tests.py` and then these three apps will no longer be needed.

 You will need to install `tcpdump` binary in `/system/xbin/`: